1stfootforward/blog/_posts/2017-09-01-Shoe-fit-blog.md

 +	Sore Toes.

 	You should be able to wiggle your toes when you are wearing your sneakers so buying shoes remember to always make sure you have a little bit of space between your toes and the start of the shoes.
 If you have ever felt pain in your toes after walking or running this could be a sign your toe box in your shoes are too small putting pressure on your toes causing pain and discoloration of your toenails.
-Different sorts of sorts affect how the shoe fits as well as your feet tend to swell as the day goes on.
+Different sorts of socks affect how the shoe fits as well as your feet tend to swell as the day goes on.

 ![Picture of girl with running shoes]({{ site.url }}/images/Shoes-bestfit/sore-ankles.jpeg)